By Dr. Sheila Modir, pediatric psychologist at CHOC

 - Helping Children Survive the Aftermath– Florida International University

-- Mobile App: PTSD Family Coach– U.S. Department of Veterans Affairs
+- Understand PTSD – U.S. Department of Veterans Affairs

 - Responding to a School Crisis– The National Child Traumatic Stress Network